 - Samurai 7, as seen below in the Seven Samurai example below, has Katsushiro, the Wide-Eyed Idealist and physically smallest character.

 - In Fables, Bigby used to be the runt of his litter, and his name was even given by his brothers as mocking of his tiny size.
-Lately they abandoned him, but Bigby got bigger, and bigger, and bigger, until he became the Big, Badass Wolf of legend.
+They abandoned him, but Bigby got bigger, and bigger, and bigger, until he became The Big Bad Wolf of legend.

 - Joe Dalton in Lucky Luke.
 He tries his best to act the leader, but even when that works, he just ends up the Runt At The Front instead.